influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   ## Set to true to ask Elasticsearch a list of all cluster nodes,
   ## thus it is not necessary to list all nodes in the urls config option
   enable_sniffer = true
-  ## Set the interval to check if the nodes are available, in seconds
+  ## Set the interval to check if the nodes are available, in seconds.
   ## Setting to 0 will disable the health check (not recommended in production)
   health_check_interval = 10
   ## HTTP basic authentication details (eg. when using Shield)